braedynl/CSE231-020-SS20/README.md

 The schedule is taken directly from the [course schedule](https://web.cse.msu.edu/~cse231/Online/due_dates.html) on the main website.
 If there are any mistakes here, please notify me immediately.

-Links may not be direct because of a required login for some websites.

 ## Section Information

 Leading Professors: Dr. Enbody / Dr. Zaabar